GROWING TOGETHER

 On moving to Wales (Pembrokeshire), Alison embarked on working in the employment and skills sector.
 As a training advisor who later managed a range of externally funded projects, she helped engage individuals and communities in personal development programmes for people of all ages and abilities from 16+.

-Joining Small Woods as ‘South West and Central Wales Coordinator’ on a range of projects across Carmarthenshire, Swansea, NPT, RCT and Merthyr, is an exciting opportunity to bring together her love of the outdoors and her experience of supporting individuals and projects.
+Joining Small Woods as ‘South Wales Coordinator’ on a range of projects across Carmarthenshire, Swansea, NPT, RCT and Merthyr, bringing together her love of the outdoors and her experience of supporting individuals and projects.

 Woodland Hubs Coordinator